Code-Beaker/whatfont-web/README.md

 Website for the WhatFont browser extension.

 > [!WARNING]
-> This is a website that I created while I was bored and is **completely unofficial.**
+> This is just a *demo-like* website.
+It is not a part of the official browser extension.